 As eToro offers commission-free real US stocks trading, you will be able to save significant amounts of money on this front.

-When trading cryptos or CFDs, you’ll be charged a spread every time you buy and sell.
+When trading cryptos, you’ll be charged a spread every time you buy and sell.
 Spreads can be high for some products, so make sure you take a look at eToro’s fees page to make sure you know how much you’re paying.

 Additionally, there are financing rates (interest income, for leveraged positions only) and conversion fees.
 Regarding non-trading fees, eToro charges a fee for inactivity ($10 per month if not logged in for 12 months) and another one when you withdraw funds from your account ($5).